AndelaDujmov/DishesOfTheWorld/README.md

 # About

-This repository contains API Testing done with Postman tool.
+This project's API is tested using Postman

 ## Getting Started

-To start the project, follow these steps:
+To start the server, follow these steps:

 1. Navigate to the project directory:
     ```bash